For more information and additional FAQs, visit the OPM site.

 What is the Combined Federal Campaign (CFC)?

 The CFC is the official workplace giving campaign of the Federal government.
 The mission of the CFC is to promote and support philanthropy through a program that is employee focused, cost-efficient, and effective in providing Federal employees the opportunity to improve the quality of life for all.
 The CFC is the world's largest and most successful annual workplace charity campaign, with 36 CFC zones throughout the country and overseas raising millions of dollars each year.
-Since the campaign's inception in 1961, generous Federal employees have donated more than $8.2 million through the CFC.
+Since the campaign's inception in 1961, generous Federal employees have donated more than $8.2 billion through the CFC.
 Pledges made by Federal civilian, postal, and military donors during the campaign season support eligible nonprofit organizations that provide health and human service benefits throughout the world.

 How can a Federal employee make a pledge through the campaign?